UbiState/ubicoin/doc/README.md

-Ubitcoin Core
+Ubicoin Core
 =============

 Setup
 ---------------------
-Ubitcoin Core is the original Ubitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Ubitcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Ubicoin Core is the original Ubicoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Ubicoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Ubitcoin Core, visit [UbiState.org](https://UbiState.org).
+To download Ubicoin Core, visit [UbiState.org](https://UbiState.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Ubitcoin Core on your native platform.
+The following are some helpful notes on how to run Ubicoin Core on your native platform.

 ### Unix